Jean Monnet Postdoctoral Fellowships

 Jean Monnet Fellows are based at the RSCAS and associated with one of the Centre’s projects and programmes.
 They are expected to actively participate in the academic life of the Centre and to contribute to the activities of the project or programme they are associated with.
 They can take part in the activities of the EUI postdoctoral programme and are encouraged to collaborate with PhD students, other postdocs and EUI academic staff.

-Those prospective applicants who would like to work with academics based in the RSCAS but who obtained their doctorate less than five years ago (i.e. between 1 September 2012 and 1 September 2017 for the academic year 2017-18) should apply to the Max Weber Programme.
+Those prospective applicants who would like to work with academics based in the RSCAS but who obtained their doctorate less than five years ago should consider applying to the Max Weber Programme.

 The annual deadline for applications is 25 October .

 Jean Monnet Fellows gathered at the European University Institute for the 25th anniversary conference on 22 and 23 June 2017